App

 While religious music was the most common type of Medieval music, there was also a great deal of secular music written during this time.
 This music was typically written for entertainment purposes, and was often performed at social gatherings.
 One of the most famous examples of Medieval secular music is the song "The 12 Days of Christmas."

-See also How to transfer ipod music to new computer
+See also How to see apple music most played artists

 What did Medieval music focus on?